y-oyama/linux-insides/Timers/linux-timers-6.md

 }
 ```

 because only first bootstrap processor will call the `tsc_init`.
-After this we check hat `Time Stamp Counter` is not disabled:
+After this we check that `Time Stamp Counter` is not disabled:

 ```
 if (tsc_disabled > 0)